HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/configure_entitlement_checks/export_usage_report.md

 2024-04,,2024-04-01_2024-04-02,UAT-ENV
 ```

-## Exporting the user session usage report in human readable format
+## Exporting the user session usage report in human-readable format

-To export the user session usage report, use the following command and include the start date, end date, and `--pretty`:
+To export the user session usage report, use the following command and include the start date, end date, and `--pretty` option:

 ```
 kubectl exec -it <release name>-license-manager-0 -n <namespace> -- sh exportUsageReport.sh <YYYY-MM-DD> <YYYY-MM-DD> --pretty